A Guide to Fostering and Adopting Pets in Cary, NC

 Pick a rescue from the above list whose mission resonates with you.

-Check their foster vs adoption requirements; fill out the application.
+Check their foster vs. adoption requirements; fill out the application.

 Prepare your home (supplies, pet safety, space).